s15cook/gettingcleaningdata/Codebook.md

 and the read.txt files sourced from the dataset.zip file link at the top of the document

 ## Tidy data details
-Test and training data (test_X.txt, test_y.txt, train_X.txt, train_y.txt, subject ids (subject_test.txt, subject_train.txt)
-and activity ids were merged to obtain a single data set.

-Variables are labelled from the features.txt file.

-The mean and standard deviation variables are extracted from the merged dataset (i.e. labels that contained "mean" and "std"

-A new column was created to add the activity lables from the activity_label.txt file

-Data labels were renamed to a more approporpiate label.

 A tidy data set was created that are averaged for each activity and subject.
 SubjectId: Subject identifier for the experiment: 1:30